|Troubled Child at the entry to Grizzly Lake, in Colorado|

 - B&M 14,000-19,000 GVW auxiliary transmission cooler

-I've been through several engines.
+I've swapped in a few engines.
 I rebuilt the stock motor but it was always weak.
 Had a '76 360 that leaked like a sieve.
-The current 360 from a low-miles, well-maintained 1984 GW, is the best of them all.
+The current motor came from a low-miles, well-maintained 1984 GW and is the best so far.

-I've also gone through carbs: Motorcraft 2150 and 4350, Edelbrock Performer, Carter AFB, QuadraJet.
-The 'Jet was the best for throttle response, emissions, and power and is tied with the 2150 for off-road.
-But the GM TBI has more power, drives better, and runs cleaner.
+I've also tried several carbs: Motorcraft 2150 and 4350, Edelbrock Performer, Carter AFB, QuadraJet.
+The 'Jet was the best for throttle response, emissions, and power.
+For extreme off-road angles the 'Jet and 2150 are tied at "tolerable."
+The current GM TBI has more power, drives better, runs cleaner, gets better mileage, and is awesome at all angles, as expected.

-- Widetrack AMC 20 rear, stitch-welded tube, cast-iron cover, Powertrax Lock-Right
+- Widetrack AMC 20 rear, stitch-welded tube, cast-iron cover

 - New Process 208 transfer case

-I love the fast, positive shifts of the reprogrammed 727 and engine braking is better with the torque converter.
-The wider axles improve highway corners, the rear locker gets me just about anywhere if I have the clearance.
-The NP208 is simple, shift-on-the-fly, locked in 4wd, so switching out the 228 was a no-brainer.
+I love the fast, positive shifts of the reprogrammed 727 and engine braking is better with the low stall torque converter.
+The wider axles improve stability on corners and off-road, the rear locker gets me just about anywhere if I have the clearance.
+I very, very rarely need the ARB.
+The NP208 has no vacuum, is locked in 4hi/4lo, and has shift-on-the-fly, so I don't really miss the 228.

 |TC scores around 500 on a 28° ramp|